joshuagenders/Lupi/WorkingNotes.md

 - Datasource input attributes
 - Scoping/Threading attributes

-## Maybe - Website for the tool
-Static site generator

-## Maybe - interpreter or wizard
+## Maybe - interpreter or wizard CLI

-## Maybe - filters for statsd metrics sent (inclusive+exclusive)
+- create new tests and base configurations
+- if using gherkin, can make builder interface